 I learned some valuable lessons from Honey Badger, principally that eating whether you want to or not is critical, and that sleep is important, but that you can push it off for a little while.

 The 223-mile Capital to Coast Relay is one of very few relay events that allows solo runners as official entrants.
 In fact, I know of only one other, the 260-mile Run Across Georgia.
 But Georgia has a fixed start time and an expected finish-by time that would require some pretty aggressive running for a 56-year-old diabetic guy (Hint: it’s important to remember that you’re not Superman, and to work with what you have).
+After that you’re talking about the odd 200+ miler such as the Last Annual Vol State 500K (314 miles across Tennessee in the summer).

 Having run C2C as a relay runner on various “legs” of the relay, I was familiar with the course.
 In May of 2017 Leslie and I scouted the route and I ran 100 miles of it, including about 70 miles from Buda, TX to Seguin, and from Sinton, TX to Portland, just outside of Corpus Christi, where the finish line would be in October.
 In August, during the hottest part of Texas summer, I added 40-mile loops on a gravel trail between Weatherford and Mineral Wells, TX to my training plus dry and steam sauna sessions.